ancpazambuja/phd/annotations/probability.md

 **Notes**

-We can use CDFs to compute quantiles.
+We can use the CDF inverse to compute quantiles.

 We can use PDFs to compute the probability: